 Recognises an individual who excels in their role and deserves to be applauded for their work and commitment to the industry.

 In addition, local awards competitions may choose to offer additional categories at a local level that do not feed up to the national Awards, such as ‘Event of the Year’, which are specific to the destination.

-- Local competitions may choose to combine certain core categories e.g. instead of running ‘Small Visitor Attraction of the Year’ and ‘Large Visitor Attraction of the Year’, a single ‘Visitor Attraction of the Year’ category may be offered.
-The winner would be put forward to the most relevant category at national level
+Local competitions may choose to combine certain core categories e.g. instead of running ‘Small Visitor Attraction of the Year’ and ‘Large Visitor Attraction of the Year’, a single ‘Visitor Attraction of the Year’ category may be offered.
+The winner would be put forward to the most relevant category at national level.
+The combined categories are:

 Terms and conditions vary by local competition.